lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 #### GAT (Graph Attention Network)

-- The graph attentional operator from the [Graph Attention Networks](https://arxiv.org/abs/1710.10903) paper
+- The graph attentional operator from [Graph Attention Networks](https://arxiv.org/abs/1710.10903)

 This convolutional layer acts very similarly to the GCN layer however the layer-specific weight matrix is applied to both the source node and target node.
 Then, an attention mechanism is applied to these two nodes.
 The attention mechanism indicates the importance of a certain source node's features to a target node i.e. it gives more attention to certain nodes.
 In our case the attention mechanism is a single layer feedforward network.
 We can apply more than one attention head such that we can attend to different parts of the source nodes.
 For example, one head might give more attention to the atom type of the source node while another head may give more attention to the hydrogen bonding.